 There are plenty of Pilates classes and courses available online, but YouTube is one of the best places to start.
 If you want to start off very gently and not push your body too much, check out the Introduction to Pilates course by the NHS.
 Made up of gentle, slow-paced classes, and focusing on low-impact movements, these classes are a great way to learn the basics of Pilates without risking injury.
 Classes like these can be perfect for people who have a low fitness level, or past injuries and/or health conditions.

-For something a bit more challenging that’s still aimed at total beginners, check out the 30-minute beginner workout by Cassey Ho from Blogilates; one of the leading online Pilates instructors.
+For something a bit more challenging that’s still aimed at total beginners, check out the free 30-minute beginner workout by Cassey Ho from Blogilates; one of the leading online Pilates instructors.
 This video might not be new (it was posted way back in 2011) but it’s known to be one of the best online classes for people new to Pilates and covers all the fundamentals, from breathing to posture to form.
 The Blogilates channel has countless videos aimed at beginner, intermediate and advanced levels, so it’s worth browsing their videos and seeing which ones are right for you.

 Alternatively, check out the 20-minute Pilates workout from Kait at PsycheTruth, which works the legs, glutes, abs and arms while building overall body strength and teaching you the basics.
 If you prefer a male instructor, or want to try a class that’s specifically aimed at men, have a watch of this 15-minute mat workout from John Garey.